rafaelmaeuer/Asus-P8P67Pro-Hackintosh/readme.md

 ##### Bluetooth

 The onboard Bluetooth is disabled.
-The Bluetooth on the Broadcom BCM94352Z is not connected to the motherboard.
-Instead a [Plugable Bluetooth 4 USB Adapter](https://plugable.com/products/usb-bt4le/) is used on USB 2.0 port to avoid unwanted wake from sleep.
+The Bluetooth of the Broadcom BCM94352Z causes unwanted wake from sleep, therefore a SSDT-GPRW patch is used.
+Alternatively a [Plugable Bluetooth 4 USB Adapter](https://plugable.com/products/usb-bt4le/) can be used (works ootb).

 ##### SATA